 Sipping a glass of sparkling rosé as the late afternoon sun deepens and the vines roll into the distance is not the most Welsh of scenes, granted.
 A few years ago, talk of Welsh vineyards would have raised a loud guffaw – or a raised eyebrow at the very least.
 But we are always prepared to keep an open mind where wine is concerned.
 And we’re glad we did: Llanerch is a class act.

 Who would believe that the M4 is just a mile away?
 Not us.
 The silence here is a wonderful thing.
-We’re but a stone’s throw from the bustle of Cardiff yet totally immersed in nature.
+We’re but a grape pip’s throw from the bustle of Cardiff yet totally immersed in nature in a quiet corner of the Vale of Glamorgan.
 Our room seems to magic us to another place entirely, with its chicly romantic decor and vineyard views.
 And we love the fact you can easily hook onto tours and tastings with the immensely likeable (and very informative) Denise.

 The estate centres on the original mid 19th-century farmhouse, which still has accents of the past, with exposed beams and wood paneling.
 Wine is, as you might expect, a prevalent theme in the local art on the walls, claret-kissed colour schemes, and vine patterns woven into the lights, wallpaper and blinds.
 And that’s before you’ve even cracked open a bottle of the good stuff…